Kositany/MyCalculator/README.md

 # MyCalculator
-A lightweight calculator  web app
+A lightweight calculator app that performs basic arithmetic operations — addition, subtraction, multiplication, and division.